mattjlewis/diozero/docs/index.md

 ## Getting Started

 Snapshot builds of the library are available in the [Nexus Repository Manager](https://oss.sonatype.org/index.html#nexus-search;gav~com.diozero~~~~).
 For convenience a ZIP of all diozero JARs will be maintained on [Google Drive](https://drive.google.com/folderview?id=0B2Kd_bs3CEYaZ3NiRkd4OXhYd3c).

+Javadoc for the core library is also available via [javadoc.io](http://www.javadoc.io/doc/com.diozero/diozero-core/).

 Unfortunately Java doesn't provide a convenient deployment-time dependency manager such Python's `pip` therefore you will need to manually download all dependencies and setup your classpath correctly.
 You can do this either via setting the `CLASSPATH` environment variable or as a command-line option (`java -cp <jar1>:<jar2>`).
 The dependencies have been deliberately kept to as few libraries as possible, as such this library is only dependent on [tinylog](http://www.tinylog.org) [v1.0](https://github.com/pmwmedia/tinylog/releases/download/1.0.3/tinylog-1.0.3.zip).